Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 After asking around, it turns out that others, too, have experienced these phenomena with snapdragons.
-I sought out to explain why these beautiful little flowers can pop up in unexpected places, and in unpredictable color combinations.
+I sought out to explain why these beautiful little flowers can pop up in unexpected places and in unpredictable color combinations.

 Snapdragons, or the Latin Antirrhinum, are spiked flowers with small blooms running along a single stalk that first open at the bottom of the plant, then up to the top.
 They are usually classified as annual plants, since they are only hardy in the hottest parts of the country (USDA Agricultural Zones 8 and 9).
 They can grow anywhere from a foot tall to three to four feet tall, depending on the variety.
 Some dwarf varieties may grow only up to six inches tall.

 Snapdragon flowers come in an extremely wide variety of colors.
-Apart from true blue, snapdragons are literally found in every single other color, and sometimes bicolored a blend of hues.
+Apart from true blue, snapdragons are literally found in every single other color, and they're sometimes bicolored a blend of hues.
 In many cultivars, the middle of each bell-shaped bloom will be a darker color, and the outside of the bloom a lighter color.
 The most common colors are light pink and white.

 Snapdragons get their common name from the shape their blooms make when pinched.
 If pinched on either side, the flowers “open” their mouths and resemble a dragon’s face.
 Their Latin name translates literally to “like a snout,” and refers to the exposed seed pods when the flower has browned and fallen off.
 The dried seed pod actually more closely resembles a human skull.